SirajRafique/Rock-Paper-Scissors/README.md

 [*GO TO THE TOP*](#UX) <a name="UX"></a>

 The application was deployed via Heroku.
+This is how:

 1. A python essential template was already created to get the project working in a mock terminal and out onto a webpage.